Putting Public Health Policy to Work on the Campaign Trail

-While on the campaign trail, Bremer is fully-immersed in the communities of Iowa.
-“I meet with Iowans and listen to their stories and concerns, learn from their experiences and help to craft policies that will address the issues affecting them,” she says.
-“The most rewarding part of my work so far is the relationships I have been able to build, and the community I have found.”
+While on the campaign trail, Bremer was fully-immersed in the communities of Iowa.
+“I met with Iowans and listen to their stories and concerns, learned from their experiences and helped to craft policies that will address the issues affecting them,” she says.
+“The most rewarding part of my work was the relationships I have been able to build, and the community I found.”

-Another opportunity Bremer has been given is working with the Iowa Harm Reduction Coalition (IHRC), a nonprofit whose mission is to create health equity in Iowa communities through advocacy, education, and drug-user health services.
-She is helping to plan a presidential forum to discuss federal policy proposals to address drug use in the U.S. with the executive director of the IHRC.
+Another opportunity was working with the Iowa Harm Reduction Coalition (IHRC), a nonprofit whose mission is to create health equity in Iowa communities through advocacy, education, and drug-user health services.
+Bremer helped to plan a presidential forum to discuss federal policy proposals to address drug use in the U.S. with the executive director of the IHRC.